erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Associate NIC to a Load Balancer

-This will associate a NIC to a load balancer, enabling the NIC to participate in load-balancing.
+Associates a NIC to a load balancer, which enables the NIC to participate in load-balancing.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|